Scaling Knowledge Access and Retrieval at Airbnb

 Location Data in the Knowledge Graph

-Before the summer, the main use of the knowledge graph was enabling searching our taxonomy for experiences associated with those tags.
+Before the summer, the main use of the knowledge graph was enabling searching our taxonomy for Experiences associated with those tags.

-One of the ways we can improve the discovery experience for travelers coming to Airbnb is by personalizing the content we show by location.
+- Infer attributes about locations for personalization: One of the ways we can improve the discovery experience for travelers coming to Airbnb is by personalizing the content we show by location.
 You might imagine that different types of food/activities are emphasized when you search for Tokyo and when you search for New York.
 Maybe a section for the best sushi places in Tokyo appears near the top while New York features a section on Broadway experiences.
 This type of personalization can be achieved when we link experiences to tags and concepts (like “Theatre” to “New York” and “Sushi” to “Tokyo”).

 Structure of geo-hierarchy nodes/edges

 The knowledge graph is the start of a foundation that empowers Airbnb to transform trip planning to be more intuitive and personalized than before.
-By providing the infrastructure and interface to accessing clean, structured data about the world around us, the knowledge graph can empower the Airbnb community to discover things they would have never gotten exposure to before.
+By providing the infrastructure and interface to accessing clean, structured data about the world around us, the knowledge graph can empower the Airbnb community to discover things they would have never been exposed to before.
 Imagine being able to see the information that you might need without having to explicitly type it into the search bar.
-Airbnb can provide the inspiration for the trip and then inform people about how to make the most of their trip in a particular destination.
+Airbnb can provide the inspiration for the trip and then inform people about how to make the most of their trip to a particular destination.
 At every step of the trip planning and decision process, we can provide additional context and content that is personalized to each individual to make it easier than ever to go from that dream trip in your head to soaking in a new environment and meeting the amazing locals.

 Thanks to my manager, Elizabeth Ford, the team on Knowledge Graph that helped with the post: Xiaoya Wei, Lei Shi, Manuel Ebert, and everyone else on Inform and Trip Platform who helped me out along the way, including Yizheng Liao and Chris Zhu for giving me more insight into data science/inference work at Airbnb and Xiaoyou Wang and Lumen Bigott for helping me launch the neighborhood email experiment!
 I had an awesome time this summer and really enjoyed getting to have ownership over something that will hopefully help the Airbnb community for years to come :) Shout out to all the amazing interns and people I met who made the summer so fun and rewarding!
 I’ll miss the ping pong table and the ramen bar :’(